Ruvyrom/Ruvomain-Protocol/Docs/Quick-Start-Guide.md

 >
 >>Note down the IP address, the port, and the pairing code.

-- On your PC in your terminal:
+- On your PC in your terminal (WSL/Linux/Mac):
 >
 >>Use `adb pair` and `adb connect` in your terminal to link your ADB client to the system server.
 >